Svetasv logo

 Chapter 2 1 This is what Isaiah son of Amoz saw concerning Judah and Jerusalem:

 This prophecy has one of the more detailed predictions about Judea and Jerusalem at the time of the First Jewish–Roman War in 70AD.
-The prophecy also makes predictions regarding the Israelites during the Millennial Reign and of those outside the New Israel when Christ returns in glory. ( This introductory verse, 2:1, lies outside the cryptochiasmus.)
+The prophecy also makes predictions regarding the Israelites during the Millennial Reign and of those outside the New Israel during the Final Tribulation. ( This introductory verse, 2:1, lies outside the cryptochiasmus.)

 5.1 The First Jewish–Roman War (66AD–73AD) (Ch 3)